8Sided Blog

 One more observation: near the end of the video I found myself thinking, “Wow, Brian Wilson did look exactly like Paul Dano.”
 Then I realized that was Paul Dano.
 Sneaky.

-Filed Under: Musical Moments Tagged With: Audio Production, Music History, Songwriting, The Beach Boys, Theremin, Video
+Categories // Musical Moments Tags // Audio Production, Music History, Songwriting, The Beach Boys, Theremin, Video

 The Rhythmic Surprise of Syncopation